zfxlabs/zfx-subzero/README.md

 ## Node Identity

 A node's identity is derived from its TLS certificate, and is verified for outgoing and incoming connections.
+Bootstrap peers are identified by a node ID, and IP address pair.

 ## Build and test